knetikmedia/knetikcloud-csharp-net20-client/docs/UsersGroupsApi.md

             var apiInstance = new UsersGroupsApi();
             var uniqueName = uniqueName_example;  // string | The group unique name
-            var user = new ModelGroupMemberResource(); // ModelGroupMemberResource | The id and status for a user to add to the group
+            var user = new GroupMemberResource(); // GroupMemberResource | The id and status for a user to add to the group

             try
             {
-                // Adds a new member to the group ModelGroupMemberResource result = apiInstance.AddMemberToGroup(uniqueName, user);
+                // Adds a new member to the group GroupMemberResource result = apiInstance.AddMemberToGroup(uniqueName, user);
                 Debug.WriteLine(result);
             }
             catch (Exception e)